Nick DiPillo: Career

-DiPillo started his coaching career as an assistant coach for Kean University men's basketball team.
-The Cougars compiled a 34–19 record during his two-year stint and captured the ECAC Metro Championship in 2005.
+DiPillo started his coaching career as an assistant coach for the Division III Kean men's basketball team.
+The Cougars compiled a 34–19 record during his two-year stint and captured the ECAC Metro championship in 2005.

-He then served as an assistant coach for the New York Liberty of the WNBA from 2004 to the spring of 2009.
-He would help the Liberty make four playoff appearances (2004, 2005, 2007, 2008).
+He then served as an assistant coach for the New York Liberty of the WNBA from 2005 to the spring of 2009.
+He would help the Liberty make three playoff appearances (2005, 2007 and 2008).
 Among other roles, DiPillo served as post coach for the Liberty.
 He also coached a trio of WNBA All-Stars and three Olympians while with the Liberty, including 2007 WNBA Most Improved Player Janel McCarville.

-From 2010 to 2014, DiPillo served as a skills trainer and camp director at the Monroe Sports Center in Monroe, New Jersey.
+From 2010 to 2014, DiPillo served as a skills trainer and camp director at the Monroe Sports Center in Monroe Township, New Jersey.

-In 2014, DiPillo served as Seton Hall's program director of player development.
-His last two seasons, he was an assistant coach.
-The Pirates were 94–66 in the five seasons DiPillo was on the staff.
-In 2015, Seton Hall won their first Big East Conference championship in program history and advanced to the NCAA Tournament for the first time since 1995.
+In 2014, DiPillo became director of player development for Seton Hall's women's program and was promoted to assistant coach in 2017.
+In 2015, Seton Hall won their first Big East Conference championship in program history and advanced to the NCAA tournament for the first time since 1995.

 On June 12, 2019, DiPillo was named seventh head coach in the University of Scranton women's basketball program's 45-year history.
-In three seasons, DiPillo compiled a 58–8 record and two Landmark Conference championships and an NCAA Sweet Sixteen birth.
+In three seasons, DiPillo compiled a 58–8 record, two Landmark Conference championships and an NCAA Sweet Sixteen appearance.

-On June 21, 2022, DiPillo was hired as an assistant coach of Pittsburgh.
+On June 21, 2022, DiPillo was hired as an assistant coach for the Pittsburgh women's team.

-In May 2023, DiPillo joined Bowling Green as an assistant basketball coach.
+In May 2023, DiPillo joined Bowling Green as an assistant women's basketball coach.

-In May 2024, DiPillo was named as the head coach of the Le Moyne College women's basketball program.
+In May 2024, DiPillo was named as the head coach of the Le Moyne Dolphins women's basketball program.